Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Design and Implementation of

 \subsection{Backward Propagation}

-Similarly to PyTorch, \oursystem{} supports auto differentiation by maintaining a look-up table that maps operators to their backward propagation counterparts. \oursystem{} first emits the backward propagation via inter-operator level IR, and keeps the required gradients while removing unused gradients and logic to compute them.
+Similarly to PyTorch, \oursystem{} supports auto-differentiation by maintaining the backward propagation counterparts of the operators. \oursystem{} first emits the backward propagation via inter-operator level IR, and removes unused gradients and their computation.
 The lowering and code generation schemes are similar to those in forward propagation.
-The difference is that the backward propagation follows the kernel boundary established during the lowering of the forward propagation, so that the generated host functions pair with each other.
-To achieve this, \oursystem{} assigns metadata to each operator in forward propagation and bookkeeps whenever operator fusion occurs during lowering. \oursystem{} will try its best to fuse the corresponding operators as well during lowering backward propagation.
-If it fails, it will fuse the host functions of the corresponding operators during code generation.
+However, additional processing is needed because the PyTorch auto-differentiation requires the backward propagation methods to be paired with the forward propagation methods in the \texttt{autograd.Function} definitions.
+To achieve this, \oursystem{} bookkeeps the kernel calls in each forward propagation method.
+For each forward propagation method, \oursystem{} puts all the corresponding backward propagation kernel calls in the body of the backward propagation method.